Bulk Waste Collection by the City of New Bern

 - No electronics (computers, televisions, printers, etc...) will not be collected.
 Tires on rim, partially filled paint cans, propane tanks, and other hazardous material is unacceptable.

-- Any demolition or construction debris: large amounts of lumber; carpet, carpet padding, or other flooring materials are unacceptable.
-Treated, painted, or stained wood; treated lumber used in gardens; mirrors, glass, cement, concrete or brick items, roofing shingles, sheet rock, window frames or doors and railroad ties are also unacceptable.
+- Any demolition or construction debris: lumber; carpet, carpet padding, or other flooring materials are unacceptable.
+Treated, painted, or stained wood; fencing; treated lumber used in gardens; mirrors, glass, cement, concrete or brick items, roofing shingles, sheet rock, window frames or doors and railroad ties are also unacceptable.
 Demolition, remodeling or construction debris should be removed by the contractor or homeowner.
-It can be taken to one of Craven County's convenience centers (252)636-6659 / cravencountync.gov).
+Residents may take these items to one of Craven County Convenience Centers (252)636-6659 / cravencountync.gov).

 - Bulk waste from commercial businesses or contractors will not be collected.